vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 ## Utility script for data cleaning and preprocessing

-It is very useful to create a utility python script to keep our code clean and neat.
+It is very useful to create a utility script for data analysis as this will help us keep our code clean and neat.
 For example, we can create a class called ```Variable``` to capture all the important statistical properties and attributes of each feature (the terms features/columns/variables are used interchangeably in this post):

 ```python
 class Variable: